Logo

 United States 🇺🇸

-• Law: California Consumer Privacy Act (CCPA) and applicable state privacy laws.
+• Law: COPPA 2.0 (Children's Online Privacy Protection Act as amended) applies to children under 16; California Consumer Privacy Act (CCPA) and equivalent state privacy laws apply.

-• Complaints: May be raised with the Federal Trade Commission (FTC) or relevant state Attorney General.
+• Complaints: Federal Trade Commission (FTC) or state Attorney General.

 United Kingdom 🇬🇧

-• Law: UK GDPR and the Data Protection Act 2018.
+• Law: UK GDPR and Data Protection Act 2018; Online Safety Act applies to identifiable children.

 United Arab Emirates 🇦🇪

-• Children’s Data: Additional protection applies; parental consent is mandatory.
+• Children's Data: Extra protection required; explicit and verifiable parental consent mandatory.

-• Safeguarding: Staff must escalate child protection concerns to the relevant UAE authorities.
+• Safeguarding: Staff must escalate concerns to UAE authorities.

 Australia 🇦🇺